-Chicago-Kent College of Law offers an innovative and flexible scheduling option for first-year evening division students.
-Evening students have the option of following a traditional four nights per week schedule during the academic year, or may opt to take advantage of the summer sessions before and after the first year to ease the transition to law school and reduce the course load to three nights per week during the first academic year.
+Chicago-Kent College of Law offers a flexible scheduling option for first-year evening division students.
+Evening students have the option of following a traditional four nights per week schedule during the academic year, or may opt to take advantage of the summer session before the first year to ease the transition to law school and reduce the course load to three nights per week during the fall semester.

 Evening students in the first year typically take 11 credit hours per semester, scheduled four nights per week.
 After the first year, evening students typically take eight to 11 credits per semester and attend classes three or four nights per week, depending upon their course selections.
-Part-time students typically complete their degree requirements in four years, including one summer session.
-Students who opt for one of the flexible scheduling options for the first year will still be able to complete their degree requirements in four years, including one or two summer sessions.
+Part-time students can finish their degree requirements in four years, particularly if they take classes during one summer session.

 A brief description of each scheduling option appears below with links to sample schedules.
 If you have questions about any of these options, please contact the Office of Admissions at (312) 906-5020 or email@example.com.